EduEH/nginx-2420/tutorialPart2.md

 14) Enable the firewall with `sudo ufw enable`

+15) Restart nginx with `sudo systemctl resload nginx.service`

-15) Start the server service with `sudo systemctl start hello-server.service`
+16) Start the server service with `sudo systemctl start hello-server.service`